-Agano Ware is said to have begun in 1602 when Tadaoki HOSOKAWA, the lord of the Kokura Domain famous for being a master of the tea ceremony taught by Sen no Rikyu, invited Sonkai (whose name was later changed to Agano Kizo Takakuni), a potter from Korea’s Joseon Dynasty, who built a climbing kiln in Agano in Buzen Province.
+Agano ware is said to have begun in 1602 when the lord of the Kokura domain, famed for being a master of the tea ceremony, brought Sonkai, a potter from Korea's Joseon Dynasty (1392-1897), to build a climbing kiln* in Agano (now part of Fukuoka prefecture).

-The foundation of Agano Ware was established during the short 30-year rule of the Hosokawa family.
-In 1632, although Sonkai moved to Higo in Kumamoto due to the provincial transfer of the Hosokawa family, his child, Magozaemon TOTOKI, and others remained in Agano and continued with Agano Ware under Ogasawara, the next lord of the domain.
-In the middle of the Edo Period, the climbing kiln that Sonkai had built was praised as one of seven kilns in distant provinces by Enshu KOBORI, the tea ceremony instructor of the House of Tokugawa, and became widely known throughout society.
-Thereafter, too, Sonkai’s climbing kiln continued to be used for the official business of successive generations of lords until the end of the Edo Period when the Ogasawara family ruled.
-Going into the Meiji Period, the abolition of domains and the establishment of prefectures is thought to have caused a temporary decline in Agano Ware, but in 1902 it was revived by Kuhachiro KUMAGAI and others with support from Tagawa District.
+Although Sonkai had to move out of Agano in 1632, his child, Magozaemon TOTOKI remained and continued the pottery under the next lord of the domain.
+In the middle of the Edo period (1603-1868), the climbing kiln that Sonkai had built was praised as one of seven kilns in distant provinces and became widely known throughout society.
+Sonkai's climbing kiln continued to be used for the official business of successive generations of lords until the end of the Edo period.
+The abolition of domains and the establishment of prefectures during the start of Meiji period (1868-1912) is thought to have caused a temporary decline in Agano ware, but in 1902 it was revived with support from the government.

 General Production Process

 Good quality clay is collected from the mountains near Fukuchi, Fukuoka.
 Then the clay is dried.